ohata-toast/RDS/en/Overview.md

 ## Database > RDS for MySQL > Overview

-TOAST RDS for MySQL provides relational database in the cloud environment.
+NHN Cloud RDS for MySQL provides relational database in the cloud environment.
 No complicated setting is required to use highly available relational database.

 RDS for MySQL is available only when user enables Compute & Network.